rust-lang/cargo/src/doc/src/reference/config.md

 * Environment: `CARGO_BUILD_INCREMENTAL` or `CARGO_INCREMENTAL`

 Whether or not to perform [incremental compilation].
-The default if not set is to use the value from the [profile].
+The default if not set is to use the value from the [profile](profiles.md#incremental).
 Otherwise this overrides the setting of all profiles.

 The `CARGO_INCREMENTAL` environment variable can be set to `1` to force enable